Autoregressive-Gaussian Mixture Models: Efficient Generative Modeling of WSS Signals: Conclusion and Outlook

 \section{Conclusion and Outlook}

 This work introduced a novel generative model for \gls{wss} processes by embedding \gls{ar} parameterization into a \gls{gmm}, leveraging the Toeplitz covariance structure to reduce model complexity.
-We demonstrate that the proposed model can be used for channel estimation, where it is especially effective in small-sample scenarios ($N = 10^2$), outperforming standard and structured \gls{gmm} variants, while maintaining comparable performance for larger $N$.
-Overall, the approach offers an efficient and scalable alternative to traditional models, with reduced parameter requirements.
+We demonstrate that the proposed model can be used for channel estimation, where it is especially effective in small-sample scenarios, outperforming common \gls{gmm} variants.
+Overall, the approach offers an efficient alternative to traditional models, with reduced parameter requirements.

-Future work could validate the model on real-world data.
+Future work could validate the model on real-world data and investigate how performance evolves under approximate \gls{wss} or Toeplitz conditions.
 Beyond wireless communications, this framework may also benefit domains like audio and finance, where modeling stationary dependencies is key.